 When you think of dangerous wildlife you don’t want in your home, you probably think of disease-infested deer mice.
-Maybe you fear destructive squirrels or aggressive raccoons.
+Perhaps a pesky squirrel or a rabid raccoon come to mind?

 Another fungus found in accumulations of bird droppings, cryptococcosis is often found around nesting and roosting sites—like in your attic.
 Pigeons are the most likely carriers of this fungal disease.

 Again, those with compromised immune systems are more at risk of serious symptoms.
 If left untreated, generalized cryptococcosis infections can spread to the central nervous system and become fatal.
 Another type of infection is cutaneous in nature and is characterized by ulcers and skin eruptions.Avian Influenza

 Commonly known as “the bird flu,” avian influenza is the H5N1 virus.
 It is transmitted through the feces of infected birds.
 The disease can not only live in the birds themselves, but in the